Uber's new CEO to employees: 'This company has to change'

 Khosrowshahi must also rebuild Uber's C-Suite.
 Until this week, Uber was operating without a CEO, COO, CFO, CMO or president.
 But he may be close to filling one of those.

 Khosrowshahi reportedly said Expedia's CFO will also be coming to Uber.

-"We have no indication he is leaving Expedia," said Dave McNamee, a spokesman for Expedia.
+Hours later, however, Expedia announced that its CFO Mark Okerstrom will take over as CEO.

 In his remarks Wednesday, Khosrowshahi said his plan is to focus on Uber's core business and "pay the bills" while also working to "take big shots."